ed-kung/CSUN-Econ-433/docs/labs/lab05.md

 ## Instructions

 Follow along as I show the class how to conduct today's lab.
-If you followed along correctly, you should end up with the following three scripts.
+If you followed along correctly, you should end up with the following script.

 ### Line Plots

-This script makes a line plot showing average income by age for employed individuals, using data from California 2023.
+This script makes a line plot showing average income by age for employed individuals, using data from California in 2023.
 The lines are plotted separately for males and for females.
+It also makes a line plot showing the percent change in average income from 2018 to 2023, by age and by sex.

 ```r
 rm(list=ls())   # Clear workspace